 But sometimes, when I’ve done too much, or when I haven’t eaten well, or when I haven’t slept well the night before, then memory is a problem, you know, I wanted to ask before we were interrupted, I wanted to ask how you are now looking back going back to the stroke.
 How do you deal with it all?
 Are you feeling a little bit traumatized by it?
 Have there been any other troubles emotionally and mentally that you’ve had to deal with?

 Dealing with anger

 Yeah, yeah, I do too, as well, it plays on your mind.
 What am I noticing?
 What am I feeling?
-Seven years down the track you’re not at that stage anymore, I think, for me, because like you the AVM (Arteriovenous Malformation) has been removed, and it’s no chance of it bleeding again.
-Then what I’m feeling normally when I’m having a weird day of sensassions, or something’s hurting, that I haven’t noticed before, is I’m just having a response to some other form of, you know, tiredness that’s occurred that I haven’t experienced yet.
+Seven years down the track you’re not at that stage anymore, I think, for, like you, the AVM (Arteriovenous Malformation) has been removed, and it’s no chance of it bleeding again.
+Then what I’m feeling normally when I’m having a weird day of sensations, or something’s hurting, that I haven’t noticed before, is I’m just having a response to some other form of, you know, tiredness that’s occurred that I haven’t experienced yet.
 That’s all it is.

 Yeah.
 Did she have to be your care at some point that she also have to take time away from work to be with you while you’re away from work?

 She no, she didn’t know.
 She was.
-She was she would work and, and that she might have took a week or two.
+She was she would work and, and that she might have taken a week or two.
 I can’t recall.

 Yeah, a little while later, she started to grow a belly.

 But I want you to meet my son.
 And so I brought my son over and I said, Doc, because of you.
 This little boy has a father and we’re best friends.
 Sorry, I’m gonna get emotional.
-That’s that’s, that’s the the most touching thing for me is like my son is is my world like I just oh man.
+That’s, that’s the most touching thing for me is like my son is my world like I just oh man.
 And you have kids?